atomistic-machine-learning/G-SchNet/README.md

     }

 # Trained G-SchNet model
 Here we provide an already trained G-SchNet model ready to be used for molecule generation or further fine-tuning and biasing.
-The model was trained as described in the paper, using the standard settings of the script and 50k structures from QM9 (as explained in "Training a model" above).
+The model was trained as described in the paper, using the standard settings of the gschnet_script and 50k structures from QM9 (as explained in "Training a model" above).
 Simply extract the folder "gschnet" from the provided zip-file into ./models and continue with the steps described in "Generating molecules" or "Training a biased model" from the guide above.
 We used an environment with pytorch 1.5.0, cudatoolkit 10.2, and schnetpack 0.3 for training.

 [Download here.](http://www.quantum-machine.org/data/trained_gschnet_model.zip)

+The QM9 training data is usually downloaded and pre-processed as a first step of the training script.
+If you use our trained model from here instead of training your own model, you might still need the training data (e.g. for visualization or filtering of generated molecules).
+In this case, you can simply start a dummy training with zero epochs to initialize the data download and remove the dummy model afterwards:

+    python ./G-SchNet/gschnet_script.py train gschnet ./data/ ./models/_dummy/ --split 1 1 --max_epochs 0
+    rm -r ./models/_dummy

 # Notes
 This readme is currently being extended in order to cover all important topics.
 We will explain how a pre-trained model can be fine-tuned in order to bias generation towards a target property (small HOMO-LUMO gap) and also add the documentation for the template scripts that allow to apply the G-SchNet to data sets other than QM9.